 Rated by: Harry

-For a price range that falls under $100, you can already have a pretty decent MIDI controller.
-Akai Professional MPK Mini MIDI Drum Keyboard Controller is one of today’s most basic keyboard controllers setup.
+For an affordable price tag that falls under $100, you can already have a pretty decent MIDI controller.
+Akai Professional MPK Mini MIDI Controller keyboard is one of today’s most basic keyboard controllers setup.

 But while it’s basic, the features are not that really designed for entry-level users.
 Even so, this can be best midi controller for you.